Why Do Students Procrastinate?

 As a parent, it can be frustrating to struggle with your child not completing his or her homework and assignments.
 It can leave many parents feeling as though their child is lazy or simply doesn’t care about school.

 However, much of the time procrastination has very little to do with laziness or a lack of caring.
 In many cases, there are deeper issues that lead students to develop a procrastination problem.

-Causes of procrastination among students include:
+Causes of procrastination on homework among students include:

 - Lack of motivation

 - Fear of failure